bigyouth/page-cache-bundle/README.md

 ### Cache invalidation

-The PageCacheBundle uses [cache tags](https://symfony.com/blog/new-in-symfony-3-2-tagged-cache) to identify your cache data.
+The **BigyouthPageCacheBundle** uses [cache tags](https://symfony.com/blog/new-in-symfony-3-2-tagged-cache) to identify your cache data.
 The tags are defined by the url scheme of the cached page.

 For example, the page behind */products/list/my-product* will be tagged with **products**, **list** and **my-product**.